wei-m-teh/nutch-web-api/README.md

 ## Supported HTTP Operations
 nutch-web-api supports the crawler job that performs all the nutch jobs in one call, and individual nutch job for clients who wants to invoke nutch job individually.
+For details about each API operation, please refer to the swagger document hosted on the server and port of the web application: e.g. http://localhost:4000/api-docs

 ### Invoke Nutch Crawler Job
 This API executes all the individual nutch jobs in the following order: